MaximKotliar/MachIPC/README.md

 - **`MachHost<Message>`**: Receives messages on a registered endpoint
   - Registers with Mach bootstrap service for remote access
-  - Uses `DispatchSourceMachReceive` for asynchronous message reception
+  - Uses a dedicated receiver thread for high-performance message reception
+  - Automatically switches to high-performance mode (no-wait) at high throughput (>200k msg/s)
   - Supports local in-process message passing for performance

 - **`MachClient<Message>`**: Sends messages to a registered endpoint